+The New Channel Width fields in any Wide Bandwidth Channel Switch elements or subelements

-When announcing new BSS TPC parameters (#6782)that come into effect at the same time as the switch, a STA that is a VHT AP, a VHT STA in an IBSS, or a VHT mesh STA in an MBSS(#6063) shall include a) at least one New VHT Transmit Power Envelope element in a transmitted Channel Switch Announcement frame or Extended Channel Switch Announcement frame and b) at least one New VHT Transmit Power Envelope subelement in a transmitted Channel Wrapper element in Beacon and Probe Response frames.
+When announcing new BSS TPC parameters (#6782)that come into effect at the same time as the switch, a STA that is an AP, a PCP in a PBSS, a STA in an IBSS, or a mesh STA in an MBSS(#6063) shall include:

+at least one New VHT Transmit Power Envelope element in any Channel Switch Announcement frames or Extended Channel Switch Announcement frames it transmits;

+at least one New VHT Transmit Power Envelope subelement in a Channel Switch Wrapper element in any Beacon and Probe Response frames it transmits.

-A receipient VHT STA in the BSS STA that has dot11SpectrumManagementRequired or dot11RadioMeasurementActivated equal to true and that maintains association with the BSS after the switch shall use the parameters in these received elements and subelements in the recipient STA's TPC calculations for the new operating channel and operating bandwidth (see 10.8 (TPC procedures)).
+A receipient STA in the BSS that has either dot11SpectrumManagementRequired or dot11RadioMeasurementActivated equal to true and that maintains association with the BSS after the switch shall use the parameters in these received elements and subelements in the recipient STA's TPC calculations for the new operating channel and operating width (see 10.8 (TPC procedures)).
 If both New VHT Transmit Power Envelope elements and New VHT Transmit Power Envelope subelements are transmitted for the switch, the set of New VHT Transmit Power Envelope elements and set of subelements shall contain the same set of values for the Local Maximum Transmit Power Units Interpretation subfield, and New VHT Transmit Power Envelope elements and subelements that have the same value for the Local Maximum Transmit Power Units Interpretation subfield shall also have the same values for their other fields.

-When announcing a new Country string (including Operating Table index), new operating classes or both, that come into effect at the same time as the switch, a STA that is a VHT AP, a VHT STA in an IBSS, or a VHT mesh STA(#6063) in an MBSS shall include a) a New Country element in a transmitted Extended Channel Switch Announcement frame and b) a New Country subelement in a transmitted Channel Wrapper element.
+When announcing a new Country String (including Operating Table index), new operating classes or both, that come into effect at the same time as the switch, a STA that is an AP, a PCP in a PBSS, a STA in an IBSS, or a mesh STA(#6063) in an MBSS shall include:

+a New Country element in any Channel Switch Announcement frames it transmits;

+a New Country element in any Extended Channel Switch Announcement frames it transmits;

+a New Country subelement in any Channel Switch Wrapper elements it transmits.

-The New Country element or subelement shall contain all the Operating Classes for the BSS after the switch.
-The New Country element or subelement, transmitted in an Extended Channel Switch Announcement frame or in the same frame as an Extended Channel Switch Announcement element respectively, shall include one Operating Triplet field that contains the same Operating Class as the New Operating Class field in the Extended Channel Switch Announcement frame or Extended Channel Switch Announcement element.
-A recipient VHT STA in the BSS STA that has dot11MultiDomainCapabilityActivated, dot11SpectrumManagementRequired or dot11RadioMeasurementActivated equal to true and that maintains association with the BSS after the switch shall use the parameters in these received elements and subelements in order to maintain regulatory compliance.
+The New Country element or subelement shall contain all the operating classes for the BSS after the switch.
+The New Country element or subelement, transmitted in an Extended Channel Switch Announcement frame or in the same frame as an Extended Channel Switch Announcement element respectively, shall include one Operating Triplet subfield that contains the same operating class as the New Operating Class field in the Extended Channel Switch Announcement frame or Extended Channel Switch Announcement element.
+A recipient STA in the BSS that has any of dot11MultiDomainCapabilityActivated, dot11SpectrumManagementRequired or dot11RadioMeasurementActivated equal to true and that maintains association with the BSS after the switch shall use the parameters in these received elements and subelements in order to maintain regulatory compliance.
 If both New Country elements and New Country subelements are transmitted for the switch, their fields shall be the same.

-A Channel Switch Wrapper element shall not be included in Beacons and Probe Responses if the element contains zero subelements.
+A Channel Switch Wrapper element shall not be included in Beacons and Probe Responses if it would contain no subelements.

-NOTE - Channel Switch Wrapper is not defined to carry subelements in the case of a switch to 20 MHz and when no change to the Country string, operating classes or TPC parameters are announced.
+NOTE—A Channel Switch Wrapper would not carry subelements in the case of a switch to 20 MHz and when no change to the Country String, operating classes or TPC parameters is announced.

-A VHT STA uses the VHT Transmit Power Envelope element only for TPC of 80 MHz, 160 MHz and 80+80 MHz transmissions.
-A VHT STA shall include zero Subband Triplet fields in a Operating/Subband Sequence field in the Country element of an 80, 160 or 80+ MHz Operating Class.
+A STA uses only the VHT Transmit Power Envelope element for TPC of 80 MHz, 160 MHz and 80+80 MHz transmissions.

+NOTE—This is why a STA includes no Subband Triplet subfields in a Operating/Subband Sequence subfield in the Country element of an 80, 160 or 80+ MHz operating class.